jeronimonunes/rgbw-ctrl/firmware/README.md

 # Firmware

 ESP32 source code for the RGBW controller.
 This PlatformIO project builds the firmware that runs on the device.
+Requires the PlatformIO CLI or VS Code extension.

 - Edit code in `src/` and headers in `include/`.
 - Configuration lives in `platformio.ini` and `partitions.csv`.